MeedowDev/Meadow-AI/README.md

 -`Kim`: For constant feedback during app reviews and tech advice.

--`Neno`: For suggestions on UI to make the app more appealing.
+-`Nenoo`: For suggestions on UI to make the app more appealing.

 -`Wahome`: For always being available when an extra hand was needed.